’Add watermarks to documents in SharePoint’

 </text>

-SharePoint Designer lookup variables are also supported, which makes it possible for dynamic information stored in workflow variables, or in the Item’s columns, to be embedded in the watermark.
+SharePoint Designer lookup variables are fully supported, enabling dynamic information from workflow variables or the item columns to be embedded directly into the watermark.

 {\rtf1\ansi{\fonttbl\f0\fswiss Helvetica;}\f0\pard